 - ½ cup sour cream

-- 4 eggs
+- 4 large eggs

-- 1 T. vanilla extract
+- 1 tablespoon vanilla extract

 - 3 cups all-purpose flour

-- 2 tsp. baking powder
+- 2 teaspoons baking powder

-- 1 tsp. baking soda
+- 1 teaspoon baking soda

-- ½ tsp. salt
+- ½ teaspoon salt

-- ½ cups buttermilk
+- ½ cup buttermilk

-- 3 cups grated carrots
+- 3 cups finely grated carrots

-- ¼ cups butter, room temperature
+- ¼ cup butter room temperature

-- 8 oz. cream cheese, room temperature
+- 8 ounces cream cheese room temperature

 - 2 cups powdered sugar

-- orange sprinkles, for garnish
+- orange sprinkles for garnish

-- ½ cup toasted pecans, finely chopped
+- ½ cup toasted pecans finely chopped

 - Add in the vanilla extract and the eggs one at a time and mix until incorporated.
 Scrape down the sides after each addition of egg.

-- In a separate bowl, add in the flour, baking powder, baking soda, and salt.
+- In a separate bowl, add the flour, baking powder, baking soda, and salt.
 Whisk to combine.